 Amblyopia, if detected early in children, can sometimes be corrected with use of an eye patch on the dominant eye.
 The use of an eye patch isn’t likely to change any related strabismus, however.

 Why choose Eye Centers of Florida for strabismus and amblyopia treatments?

 At Eye Centers of Florida, we have a complement of highly qualified doctors available to offer you world-class treatment for eye conditions like strabismus and amblyopia.
-In particular, Dr. Alexander E. Pogrebniak specializes in pediatric eye care and strabismus surgery for children and adults.

 We are proud of our long history of service and on having built lifelong relationships with our patients.
 Our state-of-the-art facilities are fully equipped to meet the needs of all our patients.
 Request an appointment today.